Pierre-Antoine Cousteau

-Pierre-Antoine Cousteau (18 March 1906 – 17 December 1958) was a French journalist, polemicist, and Axis collaborationist.
+Pierre-Antoine Cousteau (/fr/; 18 March 1906 – 17 December 1958) was a French journalist, polemicist, and Axis collaborationist.
 He was the elder brother of the explorer Jacques-Yves Cousteau.

 An avid political journalist, Cousteau initially wrote for left-wing editorials, before gradually moving towards antisemitism and fascism throughout the 1930s, becoming editor of Je suis partout.
 After the occupation of France, Cousteau became a propagandist for the French State, under which he advocated for collaboration with Nazi Germany and supported the French Holocaust.
-After being held in prison from 1946 to 1953, Cousteau fell seriously ill, and died at age 52 in Paris, France.
+After being held in prison from 1946 to 1953, Cousteau fell seriously ill and died at age 52 in Paris.

 Leftist activism

 He was born in Saint-André-de-Cubzac, Gironde, and educated in the United States as well as the Lycée Louis-le-Grand.
 Cousteau served in the military before working as a translator and a meteorologist and for New York City's Credit Alliance Corporation.
 He became a journalist for left-wing papers such as Regards or Monde and was associated with pacifism and the Anti-Stalinist left.